Video Download: Escitalopram Lexapro Cipralex Guide Part 1

 Unlike many other psychological medications, Escitalopram is fast acting for many patients suffering from Generalized Anxiety Disorder, some of which experience significant benefits within the first seven days of treatment.

 By two months, most patients prescribed Lexapro experience significant alleviation of symptoms, associated with improved functionality and quality of life improvement.

 In addition to this, Escitalopram is also useful for long-term use, with only one in five patients experiencing a relapse of Generalized Anxiety disorder, as opposed to just one in two patients prescribed a placebo.

-In regard to Panic Disorder, both Citalopram and Escitalopram have been shown to be of statistically similar effectiveness.
+Regarding Panic Disorder, both Citalopram and Escitalopram are of statistically similar effectiveness.

 Other Clinical Uses of Escitalopram (Lexapro)